tomwright01/singularity-pipelines/README.md

 The file launch_dtiprep.py will process our existing filesystem and submit multiple jobs using qsub.

+### Creating the protocol file
+Using DTIPrep in batch mode requires a protocol file.
+The file is specific to the scanning protocol used.
+To create the protocol file based on a single subject:

+1. Create a local directory to store the protocol files

+`mkdir ~/protocols`

+2. Run the container in shell mode:

+`$ singularity shell -B <path_to_nrrd_file>:/input -B ~/protocols:/output <path_to_img>`

+3. Start the DTIPrep GUI

+`Singularity.dtiprep.img> $ DTIPrep`

+4. Load an example nrrd file by clicking the "load nrrd" button.

+5. Select the 'Protocol` tab and click `default`

+6. Modify the protocol as required:
+    * Enable "BRAINMASK_bCheck"
+    * Enable "DOMINANTDIRECTION_BCheck
+    * Set BRAINMASK_method: 1 (Slicer)

+6. Save the protocol.xml to `/output/protocol.xml`

 ## Notes

 It is simple to get a read-only shell within the singularity container: